cosmosgame/save-the-world/content/articles/index.md

       - Beige
         - Nature and body -- wild video
       - Purple
-        - Power of the group
+        - Excerpt from the Healing power of Africa
       - Red
         - Personal excellence
         - Mens corp.